|City:||New York, NY, USA|

 Once upon at a time, there were unsubstantiated rumours that there was an electrical field in the doorway of Avery Fisher Hall which would erase magnetic tape.
 If true, this attempt to combat unauthorized recordings would not have gotten far, as patrons with pacemakers may have experienced slight irregularities!
 Either way, the video from this Queen show survived.

-In the second review, Freddie opens up a lot.
+Mercury opens up a lot in the second review.
 He mentions how difficult it is on his voice to do two show days, and he can't hide the joy he gets out of watching the writers in the front rows choking on the excessive amounts of dry ice.
 He also reveals that doing Big Spender was his idea, and that it wasn't easy to convince the rest of the band that it was a good and effective one.